Biden kicks off rural America tour in Minnesota

 White House spokesperson Karine Jean-Pierre did not link the president's visit to Phillips' long-shot challenge, but said the administration was "thankful" to Phillips for voting nearly 100% with Biden over the past two years.

-"Minnesota is an important state that the president wanted to go and visit," she said, adding that Biden planned to speak directly with rural Americans - who account for about 20% of the U.S. population - about how his legislation is creating jobs in their communities and other urgently needed investments.
+"Minnesota is an important state that the president wanted to go and visit," she said, adding that Biden planned to speak directly with rural Americans about how his legislation is creating jobs in their communities and other urgently needed investments.

+Biden beat former president Donald Trump in Minnesota by 52.4% to 45.3%, winning the state's 10 electoral college votes.

-The Democratic president arrives in Minnesota amid mounting criticism by Muslim and Arab Americans of his support for Israel's bombardment of the Gaza Strip.
+The Democratic president arrived in Minnesota amid mounting criticism by Muslim and Arab Americans over his support for Israel's bombardment of the Gaza Strip.

-"President Biden believes that investing in America means investing in all of America and leaving no one behind," Neera Tanden, who heads the White House Domestic Policy Council, told reporters.
-"That means young people in rural communities should not have to leave home to find opportunity."
+Jaylani Hussein, executive director of the Council of American Islamic Relations (CAIR) for Minnesota, said Arab and Muslim American leaders and their allies planned protests of Biden's Israel policy at the Minneapolis-St Paul International Airport, at the farm he is visiting, and in downtown Minneapolis.

-Reuters reported in September that the White House and Biden's campaign planned an aggressive outreach to rural voters, who account for 30% of the electorate in swing states North Carolina, Georgia and Wisconsin, and around 22% in Pennsylvania.
+Reuters reported in September that the White House and Biden's campaign planned an aggressive outreach to rural voters, who account for 30% of the electorate in highly contested North Carolina, Georgia and Wisconsin, and around 22% in Pennsylvania.

 Biden's campaign is actively targeting Black farmers with a new television ad that will run in Raleigh, North Carolina and on national cable news, the third campaign ad targeting Black Americans.